-We want Brereton Big Local CIO to be a safe place for children/young people.
-We have a child protection policy and procedure.
+We want Brereton Big Local CIO to be a safe place for our volunteers.
+We have a child and adult protection policy and procedure.
 You can ask for a full copy of this.
 Below is a summary of the key points.

-We aim to keep children/young people safe by:
+We aim to keep people we support and our volunteers safe by:

-- Having a designated person for child protection who is Karen Mann - Please contact them if you have any concerns about any child or the behaviour of anyone using the project. - Ensuring all staff and volunteers are properly checked and vetted. - Making proper arrangements for all activities. - Having a code of conduct for staff/volunteers and making sure that all staff and volunteers know what to do if they have concerns about a child. - Having a code of conduct for everyone using the project. - Following National and Local Child Protection Procedures and particularly do this by reporting any serious concerns to Staffordshire Children's Advice and Support (SCAS)or the Police as appropriate.
+- Having a designated person for child protection who is Karen Mann (Please contact them if you have any concerns about a volunteer or a person you are supporting, or the behaviour of anyone using the project raises concerns. - Ensuring all staff and volunteers are properly checked and vetted. - Making proper arrangements for all activities. - Having a code of conduct for staff/volunteers and making sure that all staff and volunteers know what to do if they have concerns about a volunteer or person they are supporting - Having a code of conduct for everyone using the project. - Following National and Local Adult Protection Procedures and particularly do this by reporting any serious concerns to First Response or the Police as appropriate.

-We would ask you to support us in keeping children safe by:
+We would ask you to support us in keeping everyone safe by: